COMING OCTOBER 2023

 "It's not that big a deal."

-"We’re supposed to be at your pad tonight."
+"We’re supposed to be at your place tonight."

 "And I don't."

 "I know, baby.
-How about I promise that next time."
+Let me promise next time."

 "Bullshit."

-There was a moment of silence while Heather pouted, but once the frustration subsided, she asked for another cigarette and slid off the car.
+Heather took a moment to pout, but once the frustration subsided, she asked for another cigarette before sliding off the car.

 "Fine.
-But if you're lying, I'm going to kill you."
+But if you're lying.
+I'm gonna kill you."

 "Deal."

-Kristin merged on the freeway as the wind weaved through their hair like an invisible hand carrying them forward.
-Heather switched cassettes and put on The Damned for the whole world to hear.
+Kristin merged on the freeway as the wind weaved through their hair like an invisible hand.
+Heather switched cassettes again, blaring The Damned for all to hear.